 Recognizing the importance of SDN issues, over the last few years I have set up a lab to enable my research students to work in this area.
 Since new topics are slow to enter the curriculum, I have also attempted to design the lab to enable instructional use.
-By the kind cooperation of the Computer Science department, the lab is housed in the NetLabs area in EB2-East.
-It includes networking equipment donated by various industry partners, received from grants, and some computing equipment obtained from NetLabs.
+By the kind cooperation of the Computer Science department, the lab was initially housed in the NetLabs area in EB2-East, the physical equipment has now been moved to my own lab in EB2-B029, and it is remotely accessible for students.
+It includes networking equipment donated by various industry partners, purchased from grants, and also surplus computing equipment obtained from NetLabs.
 See the main SDN Labs website for more information.

 Many emerging security and network research questions are in areas of network availability, reliability etc. Solutions are often proposed in research through routing, opportunistic MAC, adaptive power control, dynamic rate control and modulation, and other such research areas; these are all low down, or across traditional boundaries of, the networking stack.
 Commercially available wireless networking equipment do not allow experimentation at these detailed levels, and researchers are reduced to using commodity computing hardware and using them as wireless equipment.